-A candidate can present by himself or in his behalf a maximum of four nomination papers.
+A candidate can present by himself or on his behalf a maximum of four nomination papers.
 However, he is required to make only one security deposit in this regard.

 An elector can propose or second the name of only one candidate (If made for two, then the one reaching to Returning Officer first will be taken into consideration)

-A nomination paper shall be rejected on following grounds-
+A nomination paper shall be rejected on the following grounds-

 - If a candidate is not eligible for election as president.

-- If any of the proposer or seconder is not an elector to election.
+- If any of the proposers or seconders is not an elector to the election.

-- If nomination paper is not subscribed by required number of proposers and seconders.
+- If the nomination paper is not subscribed by the required number of proposers and seconders.